 Show Industry Knowledge

-- +Prepare informed questions about industry dynamics
+- Ask informed questions about industry challenges

 Address Concerns Preemptively